OpenWaterFoundation/owf-learn-python/mkdocs-project/docs/run-python-program.md

-# Running a Python Program
+# Running a Python Program #

-## Specify Python Interpreter
+## Specify Python Interpreter ##

-Python programs with source code in files with .py extension can be compiled, but for general purpose use and transparency are distributed as text in the original files A Python program is run by specifying the main Python program filename as the first commmand line parameter to the interpreter:
+Python programs with source code in files with .py extension can be compiled, but for general purpose use and transparency are distributed as text in the original files.
+A Python program is run by specifying the main Python program filename as the first command line parameter to the interpreter:

 ```bash
 python hello-world.py